ONSdigital/sds-schema-definitions/docs/ipi.md

-# Prodcom Survey SDS Schema
+# IPI Survey SDS Schema

-This document describes the schema for the ipi survey.
+This document describes the schema for the IPI survey.

 ## Schema